 1. Backup your data before proceeding.

-Note that when you format a hard drive, it erases all the content on your drive.
+Note that when you format a hard drive for Mac, it erases all the content on your drive.
 If you have many important files on your hard drive, you’d better backup them somewhere.
 Here I recommend a Time Machine backup, if you don’t know how to perform that; you can refer to “Mac Backup in Three Easy Ways” for detailed steps.

 2. Have knowledge of several common file systems.